 “26 BIG SLEEPS”, (so my darling boys keep reminding me).
 Therefore, with the advent of December most households are gearing up for big family celebrations.
 December for the crew over at S360 Headquarters is hectic to say the least. Εspecially as we have Birthdays, Name Days, Christmas and of course, New Years Eve and New Years Day!

 Generally, all of these events, revolve around our family gathering and celebrating at length with plenty of delicious Holiday food!
 So it’s nice to know, that many of these foods can be made healthier and cruelty-free.
 Kourabiedes, are a traditional Greek cookie associated with special occasions.
 They are also known as “the wedding cookie” and have been known to show up at Christenings, Baptisms and even at Easter time.
-However to me, these cookies represent the snow-covered mountains and as such show up at Christmas time!
+However to me, kourabiedes represent the snow-covered mountains and as such show up at Christmas time!

 Vegan Kourabiedes are both light and delicate.
 With additional flavours; such as roasted almonds, ouzo, vanilla extract and finally rose water.
 Traditional Kourabiedes usually include butter and even an egg yolk.
 Of course veganising them has not been difficult at all.

 To begin with, the butter must be at room temperature.
 Equally important, the real magic is in fact, the whipping of the butter.
-It requires a good 20 minute!
+It requires a good solid 20 minutes!
 Whilst this may seem like a very long time, I promise, that your results will speak for themselves.
 Afterwards you will have the lightest cookies ever.

 For this recipe, I used the coconut and almond butter by Bitam.
 These flavours are very subtle and are undetectable.
 Along with the additions of ground almond flour plus roasted almond pieces that help give the cookie it’s particular delicate almond flavour.

 Above you will see how to form the dough into balls with a slight indentation to prevent the cookies from breaking during the cooking process.
 After 12-15 minutes of baking at 180*c/375F (with fan) allow to cool on the baking sheet.
-Do not remove when hot as the cookie is particularly hot and could break.
+Do not remove when hot as the cookie is could break.

 Cup your hands exactly like you would, when making a real snowball… and pat the icing sugar all over the cookie.
 Ensuring that all sides have a few good layers of powdered sugar all over.
 The spritz of rose water helps the icing sugar adhere to the cookie.

 And as a result, Kourabiedes are absolutely perfect for accompanying a delicious warming cup of coffee or a really good cup of tea.
 However, don’t let these cookies fool you.
-They are especially perfect, when paired along side a glass of champagne on New Years Eve for when the clock strikes midnight!
+They are especially perfect, when paired along side a tall glass of champagne on New Years Eve for when the clock strikes midnight!

 In other words plenty of taste testing has taken place over at the S360 headquarters, that I think my fitness regime needs to increase before my pants do. 🙂 I hope you try out these delicious vegan cookies and like them just as much as we do.
 You won’t believe that they are: